Gymkhana | Mayfair Restaurant

 Last Updated: 14th November 2019

 NOTE: Gymkhana has been temporarily closed due to a fire.
 Thankfully, no-one was hurt.
-We’ll be back with an update when the restaurant reopens in February 2020.
+We’ll be back with an update when the restaurant reopens on 18th February 2020.

 Traditionally, a gymkhana is a place for people to gather and soak up impressive displays of skill whilst enjoying a languid lunch or raucous dinner, raising a glass and conversing with friends, in the Indian subcontinent.